MStrecke/pyFosControl/lowlevel/LowlevelProtocol.md

 **Note:** This communication is **not** encrypted.

+The camera will close an idle connection after 60 secs.
+(I.e. use command 15 for a Noop action).

 ### Start

 In order to start the communication send the following HTTP 1.1 request to the camera: